bradh352/ansible-scripts/roles/service_ceph/README.md

 * `ceph_fs`: List of ceph filesystems to create.
 IMPORTANT: each filesystem created will use a dedicated MDS node, you must ensure you have enough MDS nodes to support your use case.
-  * name: Name of ceph filesystem.
+  * `name`: Name of ceph filesystem.
 Can contain alpha-numerics, hypens, periods, and underscores (`[A-Za-z0-9_.-]`).
+  * `nfs`: Boolean.
+Defaults to false.
+If set to true, will deploy NFS services on each member of the mds group.
+It is recommended to use a Virtual IP such as through Keepalived High Availability/Fail Over.

 ## Groups used by this role